ENGL 1120: RHETORIC AND COMPOSITION (BASIC)

 - Short writing assignments and quizzes.

-- Preliminary assignments and drafts leading to the three major papers.
+- Preliminary assignments and drafts leading to the major writing assignments.
 (A paper will not be accepted unless you complete all steps in the writing process, as assigned.)

 - Final exam.